 Numerous Jizamurai hired agents for collecting information and bush fighting to defend the territory, it’s considered the Ninjutsu has been developed in the course of the time under such condition.

-Also, the Kii Island where Iga and Kouka (Koga is reading mistake) are located is known for its unique spiritual spots and political loser from the center found an asylum here lied hidden.
+Also, the Kii Island, where Iga and Kouka (Koga is reading mistake) located is known for its unique spiritual spots and political loser from the center found an asylum here lay hidden.